-- Noncontributory Coverage.
+- (a) Noncontributory Coverage.
 The following persons are eligible for coverage under the Plan, on a noncontributory basis, subject to the provisions of G.S.
-135-45.4: - All permanent full-time employees of an employing unit who meet the (1) following conditions: - Paid from general or special State funds, or a. - Paid from non-State funds and in a group for which his or her b. employing unit has agreed to provide coverage.
+135-45.4: - (1) All permanent full-time employees of an employing unit who meet the following conditions: - a.
+Paid from general or special State funds, or - b.
+Paid from non-State funds and in a group for which his or her employing unit has agreed to provide coverage.